Skip to main content

 Peaking Oil Supplies and Food Supply

 Even as the economy's environmental support systems are deteriorating, the world is pumping oil with reckless abandon.
-Leading geologists now think oil production may soon peak and turn downward. picture of oil rig This collision between the ever-growing demand for oil and the finiteness of the resource is but the latest in a long series of collisions.
-Although no one knows exactly when oil production will peak, supply is already lagging behind demand, driving prices upward.
+Leading geologists now think oil production may soon peak and turn downward, and some believe we passed the peak of production in 2008. picture of oil rig This collision between the ever-growing demand for oil and the finiteness of the resource is but the latest in a long series of collisions.
+Although the actual date of the peak will only be seen in the rear-view mirror of historical data, supply is already lagging behind demand, driving prices upward.

 Faced with a seemingly insatiable demand for automotive fuel, farmers will want to clear more and more of the remaining tropical forests to produce sugarcane, oil palms, and other high-yielding fuel crops.
-Already, billions of dollars of private capital are moving into this effort.
+Already, billions of dollars of private capital have moved into this effort.
 In effect, the rising price of oil is generating a massive new threat to the earth's biological diversity.

 As the demand for farm commodities climbs, it is shifting the focus of international trade concerns from the traditional goal of assured access to markets to one of assured access to supplies.
 Countries heavily dependent on imported grain for food are beginning to worry that buyers for fuel distilleries may outbid them for supplies.
 As oil security deteriorates, so, too, will food security.